Updated January 5, 2025

 After a fire destroyed their old facility, the owners drew design plans for the current building on butcher paper.
 The converted Dollar General Store is the town’s meat locker keeping locals’ refrigerators stocked with Kansas beer and pork products.
 It’s also a one-stop shop for grab-and-go shopping.
 They carry a large selection of beer and road-ready snacks.

-PRO TIP: Pack a large iced-down cooler for your trip to Clay Center to fill it up with frozen meat.
+PRO TIP: Pack a large, iced-down cooler for your trip to Clay Center and fill it with frozen meat.
 Oh, and don’t miss the back shelves stocked with private-label pickled vegetables and salsa.

 Piotique Celebration takes place on the last Saturday of September every year.
 A tradition since 1936, hundreds of people turn out to watch parades, shop for food and craft vendors, play games, watch Cruise Night, and listen to live music.
-Expect large crowds to watch festivities downtown if the festival falls on the same weekend as homecoming.

-The 4th Annual Java Junkies T-Rex Race for charity drew hundreds of spectators this year.
+The 4th Annual Java Junkies T-Rex Race for charity drew hundreds of spectators.
 Sponsored participants donning inflatable costumes sprinted down a city block to earn their way into the final heat.
 The winner earned $1,000 to donate to a charity of choice.
 It’s an event that is not to be missed.

 Milford Lake is a 30-minute drive southeast of Clay Center.
 It’s an exceptional location for birdwatching, hiking, water sports, and overnight lodging in cabins or via campgrounds.
-Read what you can expect at Milford Nature Center in a post about Junction City

 I’m not going to lie.
 I felt a little tug on my heartstrings as I pulled out of town, leaving my new friends behind.
 The town’s people are welcoming, and with so much to do and see in Clay Center, it made it hard to leave.